koompi/koompi.org/content/applications/Graphic Editor/Graphic_Editor.en.md

 This application offers vast and featured full tools for processing raw images as non-destructive picture editing.

 ## How to install RawTherapee
-What you need to do is that you have to open terminal and then run this following command:
+What you need to do is that you have to open a terminal and then run this following command:
 ```
 pi -S rawtherapee
 ```